carloscastillom/BoM_generator/README.md

 # BoM_Creator
 The company requires to create a BoM for every single Sales order.
-I developed this project, which makes the whole process more efficient.
+I developed this tool that makes the whole process more efficient.
 In work, I use a slighly different version based on our real information.

 Use of:
 - xlwingz - integrates Excel and Python.